wysockif/BattleZone/README.md

 At the end of the game you can save the final stage to the png file.

 <img src="https://raw.githubusercontent.com/wysockif/BattleZone/master/docs/scr/game_loop.gif" alt="drawing" style="width:900px; margin: 10px;"/>

 ---

+### Motivation & Project Status

+BattleZone was created during my first year of studying Computer Science in collaboration with Bartosz Zdybel.
+It was our first application in Java with graphical user interface.

+The project was completed successfully.

+Duration time: 14.04.2020 - 01.06.2020.

+---